smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

         record changes.

         ![File Transfer         Settings](../Resources/Images/IBM-i/File-Transfer-Settings.png "File Transfer Settings")
 5. Update the IBM i LSAM Parameters.
     a.
 The LSAM green screen main menu is accessed, for example, by using the command SMAGPL/STRSMA.
 Select option 7 on the main menu.
 There are tables summarizing the meaning of these parameters in the [IBM i Agent Configuration         Settings](#Configur) section of this User Help.
     b.
-After verifying the main LSAM Control Parameters, press Enter or PageDown twice to reach display format 3 and update the \"Job Scheduling and JORS TLS Security Options.\"
+After verifying the main LSAM Control Parameters, press Enter or PageDown twice to reach display format 3 and update the "Job Scheduling and JORS TLS Security Options."
         i.
-Set \"Use TLS Security\" = Y. ii.
-The \"TLS Handshake\" default value of 30 seconds is usually more than long enough to complete a TLS handshakes.
+Set "Use TLS Security" = Y. ii.
+The "TLS Handshake" default value of 30 seconds is usually more than long enough to complete a TLS handshakes.
-            I.  If an error message in the LSAM Communications trace log (LSAM sub-menu 6, option 5, log view 1) shows a
-                \"handshake timeout\" message, it\'s possible to try the connection again after updating this value to a longer time, and then stopping/restarting the LSAM Servers (to actualize the new setting).
-However, in most cases it seems that a handshake timeout is really an indication that the other side has rejected the LSAM\'s digital certificate (for any of several reasons).
+            I.  If an error message in the LSAM Communications trace log (LSAM sub-menu 6, option 5, log view 1) shows a "handshake timeout" message, it's possible to try the connection again after updating this value to a longer time, and then stopping/restarting the LSAM Servers (to actualize the new setting).
+However, in most cases it seems that a handshake timeout is really an indication that the other side has rejected the LSAM's digital certificate (for any of several reasons).
         iii.
-The \"TLS DCM App description\" is suggested in the TLS Security parameters table, above, and on the green screen display, page 3 of LSAM Parameters.
+The "TLS DCM App description" is suggested in the TLS Security parameters table, above, and on the green screen display, page 3 of LSAM Parameters.
 But it can be user-defined.
 It is not critical, but is the description that will show in certain IBM i DCM displays. iv.
-The \"TLS DCM Application ID\" is critical, because this field value, as entered in this display format, will be used by the LSAM communication program to find the digital certificate it must use, that was stored in the IBM i certificate store.
+The "TLS DCM Application ID" is critical, because this field value, as entered in this display format, will be used by the LSAM communication program to find the digital certificate it must use, that was stored in the IBM i certificate store.
 6. Update the IBM i LSAM Parameters.
     a.
 The LSAM green screen sub-menu for SMA File Transfer in the IBM i is accessed using option 8: SMA File Transfer menu, from the LSAM main menu.
 From the sub-menu, select option 7: SMAFT Configuration Parameters, from this sub-menu.
     b.
-Press Enter or PageDown once to reach the \"SMA File Transfer SSL/TLS Security Options.\"
+Press Enter or PageDown once to reach the "SMA File Transfer SSL/TLS Security Options."
     c.
-Set the flag \"Use TLS Security?\" to \'Y\'.
+Set the flag "Use TLS Security?" to 'Y'.
     d.
 The other fields in this segment of TLS Security options are managed similar to the instructions above for Job Scheduling and JORS, except that there are two different programs (or DCM Applications) for SMAFT that must each be described and labeled.
 7. Before TLS Security can be engaged, remember to complete the IBM DCM
     maintenance:
     a.
 Register the four LSAM Applications, making sure that the Application ID (not the Description) matches exactly what is